 When that happens, people become agents of their own change and improvement.
 Instead of waiting for their managers to force change, employees start to do it for themselves.

-In the end, “feedback is not about reports; it's about relationships.
-If you really believe that the manager on the other side of that conversation has your best interests – that he or she really sees you for who you are – then you trust that person, and you are open to what that person has to say.”
+In the end, “Feedback is not about reports; it's about relationships.
+If you really believe that the manager on the other side of that conversation has your best interests – that they really see you for who you are – then you trust that person, and you are open to what that person has to say.”

-All of this, of course, has to begin with a level of trust.
-And Joe acknowledges that building trust is not simple or easy.
+All of this, of course, has to begin with a level of trust, and Joe acknowledges that building trust is not easy.
 But he does believe there are some concrete steps managers can take to build a sense of trust with an employee.